-The award-winning Bradfield Festival of Music is an annual celebration of music performed in the Parish Church of St Nicholas’, a historic 16th century church set in the beautiful landscape of High Bradfield, Sheffield within the Peak District National Park.
+The award-winning Bradfield Festival of Music is an annual celebration of classical music performed in the Parish Church of St Nicholas’, a historic 12th century church set in the beautiful landscape of High Bradfield, Sheffield within the Peak District National Park.

 The Festival in 2022 will run from Saturday 25th June to Saturday 2nd July.
-Revived to its present format in 1998, evidence from the Bradfield Parish archives shows that a music festival was held in the Parish Church on Whit Monday in 1813, 1825 and 1835.
+Revived to its present format in 1998, evidence from the Bradfield Parish archives shows that a music festival was also held in the Parish Church on Whit Monday in 1813, 1825 and 1835.
 Little did those festival organisers of 200 years ago know that a week-long festival would be happening in the same church today.
 Of course, this would have been our 25th consecutive festival if it were not for the hiatus caused by the covid 19 pandemic.

-Festival 2017 promises to be another very special concert series with an array of outstanding international musicians and vocalists.
+Bradfield Festival of Music 2022 promises to be another very special concert series with an array of outstanding international musicians and vocalists.
 We are excited to be sharing in the 50th birthday celebrations of the Brodsky Quartet, to have our festival president, Julian Lloyd-Webber and his wife Jiaxin playing for us, and many more superb artists in this, finally, post-covid festival.
-All of our year’s artistes have appeared at one or more of the world’s most prestigious venues and we are privileged that they have chosen to support this Festival.
+All of our year’s artists have appeared at one or more of the world’s most prestigious venues and we are privileged that they have chosen to support this Festival.

 Bradfield is a picturesque village 8 miles north-west of Sheffield city centre, and is within the boundary of the Peak District National Park.
-The Parish Church of St. Nicholas, where the concerts take place, is a spectacular medieval, Grade 1 Listed Building blessed with excellent acoustics – it is featured in a recently published book on the 100 best churches in Britain.
-To see where the church is located, select the visting option from the top menu.
+The Parish Church of St. Nicholas, where the concerts take place, is a spectacular medieval, Grade 1 Listed Building blessed with excellent acoustics.
+To see where the church is located, select the visiting option from the top menu.